 "We started transitioning them last week," said mom of four Sarah Sharpe of Lake Mary, Florida.
 "And we are back to our 'no electronics during the school week' rule too."

-Sharpe posted a picture of her son Lincoln on Facebook after she woke him up early in preparation for his first day of school later this week.
+Sharpe posted a picture of her son Lincoln on Facebook after she woke him up early in preparation for his first day of school.
 It included a quote from him: "Waking people up for 'practice' is rude," he said.
 "Really rude."

 Other parents said that while they aim for a gradual, incremental transition ahead of the new school year, they mostly end up practicing the "rip off the Band-Aid" method by default.